Chart Color Schemes

 Westdale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.6%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.7%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.4%).
-Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding such qualifications, including advanced diplomas (7.9%) and certificates (33.8%).
+Bachelor degrees are most prevalent at 7.7%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.4%).
+Vocational credentials are common, with 41.7% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (33.8%).
+Educational participation is high at 34.2%, with 14.8% in primary education, 10.3% in secondary education, and 1.4% pursuing tertiary education.

 Frequently Asked Questions - Education